krypted/TheHistoryOfComputingPodcast/HelloWorlds.md

 # The Evolution Of Language Through The Use of Hello World
-Sure, it's probably more useful to instatiate and manipulate variables, highlight different techniques for recursion, or different data structures, but the number of characters required to print "Hello Cruel World!" to a screen is perhaps a good litmus for the productivity level of developers.
+This is meant to be used in conjunction with Chapter 6 of "The History of Computing" to highlight one of the ways programming languages have evolved over the past 60+ years.
+Sure, it's probably more useful to instatiate and manipulate variables, highlight different techniques for recursion, different data structures, typing, etc. But the number of characters required to print "Hello Cruel World!" to a screen is perhaps a good litmus for the productivity level of developers.

 ## Machine Code
 ## Assembly